 KurtWagner/zlinter

-An extendable and customisable Zig linter that is integrated and built from within your project
+An extendable and customisable Zig linter that is integrated from source into your build.zig.

-An extendable and customizable Zig linter that is integrated and built from within your own build.zig
+An extendable and customizable Zig linter (with work-in-progress AST explorer) that is integrated from source into your build.zig

 .